 - Will he lose some of his food?

 Darker and larger chicken breeds are much less likely to be attached by either an owl, hawk or eagle.
 Silkie, white leghorn, Bantum, and Buff chickens are some of the most vulnerable breeds because of their coloring.

-There are three times of the summer when your chickens are more vulnerable to hawk attacks.
-Springtime, mother hawks, and eagles have young to feed.
+Three months a year, your chickens are more vulnerable to hawk attacks.
+Springtime, mother hawks and eagles have young to feed.
 They are more diligent about getting food for their young.